Building Gradient by Gradient: Decentralised Energy Functions for Bimanual Robot Assembly: Related Works

 \section{Related Works}

-The de facto approach for bimanual assembly planning is task and motion planning (TAMP)~\cite{garrett2020integratedtaskmotionplanning,migimatsu2020objectcentrictask,Kaelbling2011hierarchicaltaskandmotion}, which combines discrete task planning (e.g., contact timings and scheduling) with continuous trajectory optimisation.
+The de facto approach for bimanual assembly planning is task and motion planning (TAMP)~\cite{hartmann2025multirobotplanning,migimatsu2020objectcentrictask,Kaelbling2011hierarchicaltaskandmotion}, which combines discrete task planning (e.g., contact timings and scheduling) with continuous trajectory optimisation.
 However, these methods rely on handcrafted domain knowledge and therefore struggle with unmodelled dynamics seen in the real-world.
 This is common in tight-tolerance assembly, where effects such as friction or deformation can disrupt execution, forcing robots to reattempt or resequence~\cite{collins2023ramp}.
-Toussaint et al.~\cite{toussaint2022sequenceofconstraintsmpc} addresses replanning limitations by integrating the discrete task planning components into a singular continuous program.
+Toussaint et al.~\cite{toussaint2022sequenceofconstraintsmpc} addresses these limitations by integrating the discrete task planning components into a singular continuous program.
 This approach finds trajectories by optimising robot states and timings between task-specific constraints, given a sketch of task constraints.
 This is a fast elegant TAMP approach and facilitates rapid replanning.
 However, this method requires a task sketch, which typically cannot be rearranged at planning time due to runtime of MCTS \cite{toussaint2015logicgeometricprogramming} being in the order of seconds rather than milliseconds.
+The \emph{Multi-Robot Path Planning Benchmark} (MRPP)~\cite{hartmann2025multirobotplanning} proposes solving both task and motions together.
+This method jointly explores robot configurations and discrete task-transition modes for pick-and-place tasks in simulation to enable multi-robot, multi-goal planning with grasping and placement actions.
+While the approach handles complex multi-modal problems, it relies heavily on global sampling and sequential mode transitions, which makes it sensitive to poor task-sequence exploration, leading to long planning times.

 Recasting the discrete aspects of TAMP problems into a continuous representation is attractive to ease the complexity of optimisation.
 These ideas have been explored in both manipulation~\cite{mordatch2012contactinvariant} and locomotion~\cite{mordatch2012discoverycomplex}.
 For example, \cite{morozov2025mixeddiscrete} finds complex trajectories for sequential planning tasks by optimising through graphs of convex sets.
 Though promising, these methods tend to be used to solve very long-horizon planning problems with fixed task sequences.
 Learning a representation which projects non-linear discrete constraints, such as contact dynamics, can improve replanning speeds.
 Examples such as \cite{first-steps,mitchell2023VAE-Loco} for locomotion and \cite{hung2022reaching,yamada2023leveraging} in manipulation use variational autoencoders (VAEs)~\cite{vae,vae_1} to learn differentiable and continuous planning spaces.
 These methods work for well-defined dynamics, but have not yet scaled to sequential planning tasks.
 Recent composable methods, such as \cite{du2020energybased,ajay2023compositional,yang2023compositionaldiffusionbasedcontinuousconstraint,mao2025rapidsafetrajectoryplanning}, promise to scale well with complexity.
 For example, Diffusion-CCSP composes multiple differentiable energy-based constraints into a single diffusion-guided sampling problem, where trajectories are refined to jointly satisfy all steps of the sequence.
 This is a promising method, but it is not known how quickly the process can adapt to disturbances.